Mekhlabhishek/Test1/book/chapter-9.md

 # Moving to page objects

-In last chapter we added complete test suit for the signup flow, but while achieving this we wrote much of duplicate code.
-Page objects helps us to get rid of the duplicate code.
-Page object is very interesting topic but at the same time is also complex to understand.
+In the last chapter, we added a complete test suit for the signup flow, but while achieving this we wrote much of duplicate code.
+Page objects help us to get rid of the duplicate code.
+The page object is a very interesting topic but at the same time is also complex to understand.
 So we will not jump onto page objects here.
-First we will take a first step towards it in this chapter.
+First, we will take the first step towards it in this chapter.

 ## Browser element

-So far we are calling a methods on the browser object.
-This does not look good, webdriverio gives us a way to get element from the browser and then call a method to it.
+So far we are calling a method on the browser object.
+This does not look good, webdriverio gives us a way to get an element from the browser and then call a method to it.
 We can get a hold of the element using `element()` method.
 This method accepts the selector as a parameter.

-With this method in place we can rewrite our old code
+With this method in place, we can rewrite our old code

 ```
 browser.click('.signup-button.border-radius-lg');